openebs-archive/openebs-docs/docs/troubleshooting.md

-<h3><a class="anchor" aria-hidden="true" id="bd-description-changed-on-node-reboot"></a>Blockdevice description is getting changed on node reboot</h3>
+<h3><a class="anchor" aria-hidden="true" id="bd-from-some-nodes-are-not-detected"></a>Blockdevices are not detected by NDM from some of the nodes</h3>

-One disk is each attached per Node in a 3 Node cluster where Centos is underlying OS and `kubectl get blockdevice -n openebs`  return only one disk and if one node is restarted, the description of the disk attached to that node gets modified. `lsblk` output from one of the nodes:
+One disk is attached per Node in a 3 Node cluster in a VM Environment where CentOS is underlying OS and `kubectl get blockdevice -n openebs`  return only one disk.
+Also if the particular node is restarted, from where the disk is detected then the description of the disk attached to that node gets modified. `lsblk` output from one of the nodes:

 ```
 NAME            MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT